MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdevice/nf-acxdevice-acxdeviceaddcircuit.md

 The audio circuit is the core building block of ACX.
 An audio driver creates one or more ACX circuit objects to represent a partial or complete audio data and control path.
 ACX assembles these ACX circuit objects together to create a complete audio path which represents an audio endpoint.

+This function can only be called from the WDF prepare hardware callback (please add a ref here) of this device.

 ## -see-also

 [AcxDeviceAddCircuitDevice](nf-acxdevice-acxdeviceaddcircuitdevice.md)